Initialization

 {% hint style="info" %}

-Initialization is a fairly simple step but does have a few options possible when defining the type of the plugin.
+Initialization is a fairly simple step, but it does have a few options possible when defining the type of the plugin.
 Head over to the [*Advanced/Initialization*](/plugins/develop-plugins/advanced/initialization.md) section to see all the page types.

 {% endhint %}